-- The average-case analysis (ACA) of numerical methods received interest and built on the work of (Kolmogorov, 1936) and (Sard, 1963). - In ACA the performance of a numerical method is assessed in terms of its average error with respect to a probability measure over the problem set; a prime example is univariate quadrature with the average quadratic loss (1) given earlier. - A traditional (deterministic) NM can also be regarded as a decision rule and the probability measure used in ACA can be used to instantiate the Bayesian decision-theoretic framework (Berger, 1985).
-The average error is then recognised as the expected loss, also called the risk.
+- The average-case analysis (ACA) of numerical methods built on the work of Kolmogorov (1936) and Sard (1963). - In ACA the performance of a numerical method is assessed in terms of its average error with respect to a probability measure over the problem set; a prime example is univariate quadrature with the average quadratic loss (1) given earlier. - A traditional (deterministic) NM can also be regarded as a statistical decision rule and the probability measure used in ACA can be used to instantiate the Bayesian decision-theoretic framework (Berger, 1985).
+The average error is then the expected loss a.k.a. the risk.
 ACA is mathematically equivalent to Bayesian decision theory restricted to the case of an experiment that produces a deterministic dataset (Kimeldorf and Wahba, 1970a,b; Parzen, 1970; Larkin, 1970).

-Optimal numerical methods are Bayes rules (1980-1990) ii
+Optimal numerical methods are Bayes rules (1980-1990) II

-• Average-case optimal methods are recognised as Bayes rules or Bayes acts in the decision-theoretic context.
-A key result in this area is the insight of Kadane and Wasilkowski (1985) that ACA-optimal methods coincide with (non-randomised) Bayes rules when the measure used to define the MSE is the Bayesian prior.
-Recently it has become clear that ACA and Bayesian optimality differ in general (Cockayne et al., 2019a; Oates et al., 2019b).
+- What about optimality of numerical methods, i.e. designs for data acquisition that yield minimal MSE among all possible designs of a given class, e.g. maximum number of function evaluations? - Average-case optimal methods are Bayes rules or Bayes acts in the decision-theoretic context.
+Kadane and Wasilkowski (1985) showed that ACA-optimal methods coincide with (non-randomised) Bayes rules when the probability measure used to define the MSE is the Bayesian prior. - Recently it has become clear that ACA optimality and the optimality of Bayesian inferential methods differ in general (Cockayne et al., 2019a; Oates et al., 2020).
+For example, if you're asked to guess whether or not a randomly-drawn card from a standard 52-card deck is ◆, out of the four equiprobable suits {♣, ◆, ♥, ♠}, ACA regards the information/questions "red or not?" and "♣ or not?" as equally optimal, whereas Bayesianity strictly prefers the 50-50 question.